 1963: Rock singer Bret Michaels, best known as the lead vocalist of the glam metal band Poison, is born Bret Michael Sychak in Butler, Pennsylvania.

-1962: Singer-songwriter Terence Trent D'Arby is born Terence Trent Howard in Manhattan, N.Y.
+1962: Singer-songwriter Terence Trent D'Arby is born Terence Trent Howard in Manhattan, New York.
 D'Arby rose to fame in 1987 with his debut solo album "Introducing the Hardline According to Terence Trent D'Arby," which included the singles "Wishing Well" and "Sign Your Name."
 He legally changed his name to Sananda Maitreya in 2001.

 1961: Model and actor Fabio, who appeared on the cover of hundreds of romance novels throughout the 1980s and 1990s, is born Fabio Lanzoni in Milan, Italy.
 Fabio also has appeared in many television shows, including starring in "Acapulco H.E.A.T." and making cameos in shows like "The Bold and the Beautiful" and "Step by Step."
 He also known for being a spokesman for various products, most notably I Can't Believe It's Not Butter!, Nationwide Insurance and Old Spice.
-Fabio's seen here with his two nephews in 2007.

 1956: The Alan Jay Lerner and Frederick Loewe musical "My Fair Lady" opens on Broadway.
 Based on George Bernard Shaw's novel "Pygmalion" and starring Rex Harrison and Julie Andrews, the production was a hit, setting what was then the record for the longest run of any major musical theater production in history.
 It was followed by a hit London production, the 1964 film version starring Harrison and Audrey Hepburn, and numerous revivals.